Aquanty/rtd-hgs/docs/source/index.rst

 Elevation Instructions
 ^^^^^^^^^^^^^^^^^^^^^^

-[sec:irregular_elev_instructions] These instructions are used to define 3-D mesh base elevations and new layer top elevations.
+.. _sec:irregular_elev_instructions: These instructions are used to define 3-D mesh base elevations and new layer top elevations.

 --------------